filodb/FiloDB/doc/http_api.md

      2. If the given node doesn not exist
      3. Check if all the given shards are valid
         1. Shard number should be >= 0 and < maxAllowedShard
-        2. Shard should not be already assigned to given node in ReassignShards request
+        2. Shard should not be assigned to any node
      4. Verify whether there are enough capacity to add new shards on the node

 ### Prometheus-compatible APIs